front-commerce/developers.front-commerce.com/source/docs/advanced/features/smart-forms.md

 title: Smart Forms
 ---

-Front-Commerce has a built-in implementation agnostic smart form fields.
-The smart form fields help the user while he is filling the form by providing smart suggestions based on his input.
-These smart form fields can be used as a drop in replacements for their non smart counterparts.
-We have aslo shipped a capency implementation for these smart form elements that you can opt-in to.
+Front-Commerce has a built-in implementation agnostic smart form fields/hooks.
+The smart form fields/hooks help the user while he is filling the form by providing smart suggestions based on his input or by validating/properly formatting his input.
+The smart form fields can be used as a drop in replacements for their non smart counterparts, While the hooks are to be installed on the `<Form>` level.
+We have also shipped a capency implementation for these smart form elements that you can opt-in to.

-Note: Smart form elements are required to be inside a `<Form>` component as they rely heavily on the Form API and in some cases on other values in the `Form` (e.g. city suggestions rely on selected country).
+Note: Smart form fields are required to be inside a `<Form>` component as they rely heavily on the Form API and in some cases on other values in the `Form` (e.g. city suggestions rely on selected country).

 ### Default

-Please note that by default the smart forms components have not impementaion.
-To make them work you should provide an impementaion to load suggestions/format/validate set form fields.
+Please note that by default the smart forms comes with no backend impementaion.
+To make them work you should provide an impementaion to load suggestions/format/validate set form fields, or configure your site to use our capency implementation.

 We have shipped a capency implementation with front-commerce 2.7.
 You can check it out in the [smart-forms-capency module](https://gitlab.com/front-commerce/front-commerce/-/tree/2.7.0/modules/smart-forms-capency/server/modules/capency).
 To enable the capency smart form module you need to: